 To help fund the GSI experience, each DU chapter is asked to raise money for the program.
 Philanthropy events such as chili dinners, car shows, bowl-a-thons, haunted houses and more raise money for various GSI expenses.
 These expenses include building materials, cement, lumber and tools, as well as pay for local laborers.

 Our chapters collectively raise and donate approximately $100,000 to GSI each year.

-The January 2021 Global Service Initiative trip has been canceled due to the COVID-19 pandemic.
-The Fraternity will continue to monitor the pandemic, travel restrictions and our responsibility to ensure safe trips for our participants and the Jamaican community.
+Due to the ongoing COVID-19 pandemic, the Fraternity continues to monitor travel restrictions and our responsibility to ensure safe trips for our participants and the Jamaican community.